 3. White Tuxedo Jacket or Dinner Jacket for Wedding

-4. Mix and Match Men’s Suit for Wedding
+4. Mix and Match Men’s Suit Style for Wedding

 Another wedding suit style we spot with Nigerian grooms is the wearing of suit separates.
+That involves wearing the jacket of a different suit with the trousers of another suit.
 We’ve spotted this suit style on some Nigerian grooms, but not many.
 Nigerian grooms like to look ‘extra’ and well put-together, which mix and match suits style fail to deliver.

 In this style, the groom opts to pair non-matching trousers and suit jackets that have different colours and sometimes are of different fabrics.
-We’ve seen this style done right and we’ve also seen it done wrongly, which makes the entire groom ensemble (outfit) look jarred.
-Pulling off this wedding suit style successfully requires confidence and an eye for harmonizing different colours to look appealing.
+We’ve seen this suit styling done right and we’ve also seen it done wrongly, which makes the entire dressing look scattered and disturbing to the eyes.
+Pulling off this suit style successfully requires confidence and an eye for harmonizing different colours to look appealing.
 Unless you absolutely know what you’re doing and have in the past successfully experimenting with mixing and matching separate colours of suits and jackets, we advise that you don’t go for this style.
 Besides, mix and match suits look casual at weddings – do you really want to look casual beside your bride in a sophisticated wedding gown?
 This is a very daring suit style.